Thermal Camera SDK 11.3.0

 • setDoValue(deviceIndex, pinIndex, value)

-For more details refer to the Output Value section of the Public API chapter.
+For more details refer to the Output Value section of this chapter.

 Fail Safe